logicalclocks/hops-docs/docs/user_guide/hopsworks/python.rst

 **Installation option 4: Install from .git repository**

 To install from a git repository simply provide the repository URL.
-The same you would provide to git in the command line using *pip install git+{repo_url}*.
+The URL you should provide is the same as you would enter on the command line using *pip install git+{repo_url}*.
 In the case of a private git repository, also select whether it is a GitHub or GitLab repository and the preconfigured access token for the repository.

 **Note**: If you are installing from a git repository which is not GitHub or GitLab simply supply the access token in the URL.
 Keep in mind that in this case the access token may be visible in logs for other users to see.